 - Duck Dodgers: After breaking his chair outside of the warranty's limitations in "Corporate Pigfall", Dodgers is shown using the cadet as a chair and his mouth as either a cup holder or a trash can...and still expects him to get him another soda and make fajitas.

-- The Fairly OddParents: In "A Bad Case of Diary-Uh!", Vicky exploits her position of babysitter to force Timmy to drop to his knees and act as footrest while she watches TV.
+- In "A Bad Case of Diary-Uh!", Vicky exploits her position of babysitter to force Timmy to drop to his knees and act as a footrest while she watches TV.

 - In the Futurama episode "A Pharaoh to Remember", Bender as Pharaoh of an Egypt-like alien civilization uses the enslaved Fry and Leela in this manner.

-- In Gravity Falls, "Weirdmageddon part 2", the newly-incarnated Bill Cipher caps off his reign by building a gigantic throne from the bodies of everyone he's petrified since Weirdmageddon began.
+- In the Gravity Falls episode "Weirdmageddon Part 2: Escape From Reality", the newly-incarnated Bill Cipher caps off his reign by building a gigantic throne from the bodies of everyone he's petrified since Weirdmageddon began.
 During his speech to the Henchmaniacs, the body of Lazy Susan slips out of place and returns to normal just long enough to wonder where she is - before Bill pushes her back into place and re-petrifies her.

 - Total Drama: In "Walk Like an Egyptian", Chris dresses like a pharaoh and starts treating his interns as slaves, with one of his demands being that one of them bends down and acts as a throne for him to sit on.
 The chosen intern is later attacked by flesh-eating scarabs, prompting Chris to repurpose the skeleton as a footrest.

 - The Transformers: In Triple Takeover, Blitzwing gets the better of several Autobots and has Constructicon Hook fashion their mangled bodies into a throne.